-Fox Valley Hands of Hope provides individual loss-of-life support for youth ages 5-18.
-Sessions are conducted by a clinician specializing in children’s grief and may address loss issues such as anticipatory grief, death loss, or other losses due to life circumstances.
+Fox Valley Hands of Hope provides support for youth ages 5-18.
+Sessions are conducted by a clinician specializing in children’s grief.
+Topics addressed may include anticipatory grief, death loss, or other losses due to life circumstances.

 Individual needs are assessed through collaboration between Fox Valley Hands of Hope clinical staff, parents/guardians, school staff, and the child.
 Recommendations are made by the clinical team to best support the child in need.